Skip to main content

 2. Turn off the SAML Authentication toggle.

-3. If enforced, uncheck the Require SSO option.
+3. If enabled, uncheck Require SSO.

 4. Save your settings.